Management Requirements for Mineral Companies

-A new applicant mineral company that cannot satisfy the profit test, the market capitalisation/revenue/cash flow test or the market capitalisation/revenue test described in the section Key Requirements For Listing may still be accepted for listing if it establishes to the Exchange's satisfaction that its directors and senior management, taken together, have a minimum of 5 years' experience relevant to the exploration and/or extraction activity that the mineral company is pursuing.
+A new applicant mineral company that cannot satisfy the profit test, the market capitalisation/revenue/cash flow test or the market capitalisation/revenue test described above may still be accepted for listing if it establishes to the Exchange’s satisfaction that its directors and senior management, taken together, have a minimum of 5 years’ experience relevant to the exploration and/or extraction activity that the mineral company is pursuing.

 Details of such experience must be included in the applicant’s listing document.
 The Exchange expects most companies seeking a waiver from the track record / financial tests based on management experience to be at the development stage, although companies which are in production are not necessarily precluded as they may have junior assets which are yet to be developed.
 Companies that are in production will however need to be able to show a clear path to profitability in order to be accepted for listing.

 There is no equivalent waiver from the requirement under the GEM Listing Rules for cash flow from operating activities of at least HK$20 million over the 2 preceding years.
 The Exchange may however waive the 2-year trading record requirement if satisfied that the directors and senior management have a minimum of 5 years’ relevant experience.
 The cash flow requirement must however be met for the shorter trading record period.